|

 at the front fighting and that only the irregulars were left as gendarmes,

 then it had no right whatsoever to give the order for the mass deportation.
-And if, nevertheless, the Committee gave the order and entrusted
+And if,

 the task of deportation to such persons, then it is responsible for the con-